 From a project that’s running off the rails to a conflict between a couple of colleagues, you and your team are bound to run into your fair share of roadblocks.
 In those moments, your team’s problem-solving skills are what will carry you through.

 Successful problem solving isn’t just about slapping on a band-aid or identifying a quick fix.
 Some stumbling blocks can be deceptively complex.
-To truly address and prevent issues, team members need to start by digging deep and understanding all of the factors that are at play.
+To truly address and prevent issues, people need to start by digging deep and understanding all of the factors that are at play using this teamwork skill..

 How to help your team solve problems: